Regieoper: Critical reception

 Many Regie productions are met with critical disdain, as their shocking nature is often perceived as "pandering" to an audience.
 While these jolting qualities generate publicity and scandal, many critics feel the trend will eventually hurt opera's place in society.
 Critic Heather Mac Donald calls Regietheater "one of the most depressing artistic developments of our time; it suggests a culture that cannot tolerate its own legacy of beauty and nobility."

 Early in their careers, directors like the Alden brothers and Peter Sellars were considered "enfants terribles who emphasized modern dress, striking visuals and visceral theatricality, and had little to do with the company," and thus were ignored by large mainstream institutions, like the Metropolitan Opera.
 However, as opera companies strive to develop larger audiences, Regie productions are making their way into larger opera houses.
 This trend is what gives critics like Mac Donald pause about opera's future.

 "The list of tone-deaf self-indulgences could be extended indefinitely.
 Their trashy sex and disjunctive settings are just the symptom, however, of a deeper malady.
 The most insidious problem with Regietheater is the directors' hatred of Enlightenment values.
 Where a composer writes lightness and joy, they find a 'subtext' of darkness."

 Directors, like David Alden, are often the center of similar critical disdain.
-Rupert Christiansen calls Alden's production of Tchaikovsky's The Queen of Spades, "relentlessly pretentious but largely rubbishy," while James Tarmy laments that Alden's production of Un ballo in maschera is "as seductive as an airport parking lot."
+Rupert Christiansen calls Alden's production of Tchaikovsky's The Queen of Spades, "relentlessly pretentious but largely rubbishy," while James Tarmy laments that Alden's production of Un ballo in maschera is "seductive as an airport parking lot."
 Tarmy also comments on the expectations that coincide with a Regie director's work, saying, "I expected a lot from David Alden, a director who once turned Tchaikovsky's Mazeppa into a chainsaw massacre— What a frustrating night, right until the end when Anckarstrom stabbed Gustavo at the masked ball.
 Gustavo fell, got up, strolled around a bit, then dropped again for his last addio."

 While critics like Mac Donald, Christiansen, and Tarmy view Regietheater as an abomination, other critics feel concept opera is part of a rich, spectacle-driven legacy.
 Chris Mullins calls Alden's production of Ercole Amante "a show that respects the opera's most sincere moments while teasing the opera's titular hero and his less than heroic shenanigans right up to the edges of parody."
 Mullins feels strongly the composer's original intention for theatrical spectacle is echoed in Alden's concept.